Cyclopentyl methyl ether

 Cyclopentyl methyl ether (CPME), also known as methoxycyclopentane, is a hydrophobic ether solvent.
 A high boiling point of 106 C and preferable characteristics such as low formation of peroxides, relative stability under acidic and basic conditions, formation of azeotropes with water coupled with a narrow explosion range render CPME an attractive alternative to other ethereal solvents such as tetrahydrofuran (THF), 2-methyltetrahydrofuran (2-MeTHF), dioxane, and 1,2-dimethoxyethane (DME).

 Synthesis

 Cyclopentyl methyl ether is prepared by the addition of methanol to the cyclopentene catalyzed by various solid acids.

-In principle it could be prepared by methylation of the cyclopentanol, but such a method is impractical.

 Applications

 Cyclopentyl methyl ether could as a solvent for extraction, polymerization, crystallization and surface coating.

 Some examples of reactions where it acts as a solvent are: